rome/tools/GOVERNANCE.md

 - If a PR is against code that you have previously committed and is either small changes, bug fixes, or refactors, then you're free to merge it without any review.
 However if you don't feel confident in your changes then you can wait for approval from another core contributor.
 - If you are an owner of a particular area you are free to merge it without any review despite PR size.
 - If after a PR is merged and there are comments or suggestions after the fact, allow yourself time to address them in a follow up PR.
 If you don't think you will be able to respond in a reasonable timeframe then create an issue to track.
-- If necessary, identity potential owners for PR review and approval.
+- If necessary, identify potential owners for PR review and approval.
 - Ensure that PR summary is detailed listing steps you took to verify, the rationale, and relevant issues and people involved in any prior discussion.
 - Ensure that PRs contain adequate tests and code comments for a future contributor to derive intent and modify the code safely.
 - You are welcome to use the `rome` repo for your WIP branches.
 However you should prefix branches with your username. ie. `git branch sebmck/feature`.
 Branches not involved in an active PR will be regularly pruned.